Chapter 2. Administering hosts

 2.4.
 Editing the system purpose of a host

 You can edit the system purpose attributes for a Red Hat Enterprise Linux host.
 System purpose allows you to set the intended use of a system on your network and improves reporting accuracy in the Subscriptions service of the Red Hat Hybrid Cloud Console.
-For more information about system purpose, see Introduction to System Purpose in Performing a standard RHEL 8 installation.
+For more information about system purpose, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.

 Prerequisites